Kelowna man hiking High Rim Trail for service dog funding - Revelstoke Review

 “Courageous Companions is an excellent charity organization which trains and teams OSI dogs with military and first responders in Canada,” he said.

-Farrer’s GoFundMe said the hike is 239 kilometers, but Hiking Addition has the trail distanced at 57.9 km one way.
+Farrer’s GoFundMe said he will hike 239 total kilometers, as Hiking Addition has the trail distanced at 57.9 km one way, Farrer looks to be making more than one trip.

 Farrer hopes the hike will gather the awareness needed to continue the battle against PTSD and OSI in police organizations, especially the RCMP.